 If you are experiencing symptoms of a retroverted uterus, you may want to make an appointment with your health care provider for an examination.
 By performing a few simple tests, your health care provider can easily diagnose the condition.

 - an abdominal ultrasound

-Occasionally, it is difficult to differentiate a retroverted uterus from a pelvic tumor.
+Occasionally, it is difficult to differentiate a tilted uterus from a pelvic tumor.
 In this case, your health care provider may have to perform a rectovaginal exam.

-Are There Any Health Complications Associated with a Retroverted Uterus?
+Are there Health Complications with a Retroverted Uterus?

 Few women with retroverted uteruses experience health complications as a result of their condition.
 However, sometimes a retroverted uterus can be a warning sign of another underlying reproductive issue, including pelvic inflammatory disease or endometriosis.
 Be sure to contact your health care provider if you are experiencing:

 - severe abdominal or pelvic pain

 If left untreated, these conditions can have dangerous effects on your reproductive organs and overall health.

 Many women who have a retroverted uterus worry that it will affect their future fertility.
 However, this condition does not appear to affect conception in any way, and most women with retroverted uteruses will go on to experience healthy pregnancies.